AlexanderLapygin/dags/packages/dag/README.md

-# This package has been deprecated use @dags/dag-global instead
+# This package has been deprecated, use @dags/dag-global instead